Southern flying squirrel: Behavior

-Populations which nest together were found to be more highly related than expected by chance and it is believed this could be a form of kin selection since an individual's stored food may be beneficial for the survival of its relatives in the event of death.
+Populations which nest together were found to be more highly related than expected by chance and it is believed that this could be a form of kin selection since an individual's stored food may be beneficial for the survival of its relatives in the event of death.

-Winterrowd and Weigl performed experiments in controlled conditions to determine whether memory, smell, random searching, or problem solving played the major role in retrieving hidden food.
+Winterrowd and Weigl performed experiments in controlled conditions to determine whether memory, smell, random searching, or problem solving played a major role in retrieving hidden food.
 When burying dry nuts in dry substrate, no odors are present and spatial memory is the most effective retrieval mechanism, suggesting that there is no inclusive fitness involved in the hoarding behavior.
-However, once placed in a wet environment, smell becomes an effective means to retrieve the food and decreases the individuals advantage over the other members of the group.
+However, once placed in a wet environment, smell becomes an effective means to retrieve the food and decreases the individuals' advantage over the other members of the group.
 Experiments to determine whether a squirrel would steal from others in the group revealed that no particular pattern exists and that the hidden food is recovered according to its availability.